 Various models are available, but one of the most interesting of them is the Ventura XXL Auto.

 For being larger than the original Ventura, the XXL version inevitably catches an eye.
-Another impressive aesthetic feature is the see-through case back, where the H-10 automatic movement is clearly visible.
+Another impressive aesthetic feature is a see-through case back, where the H-10 automatic movement is clearly visible.
 Other features you’ll find from this watch include stainless steel case, sapphire crystal, and luminescent hands.

 The Hamilton Jazzmaster offers contemporary and modern wristwear perfect for professional occasions.
 Quality craftsmanship is the characteristic of the collection, meaning the prices are somewhat heftier than in other collections.